two4teezee/Ikemen-GO-Trials-Mode/README.md

 ## system.def Template and Customization
 Using this external module allows full customization of the trials mode in system.def, with sprites in `system.sff` or in `trials.sff`, if so desired.
 If you are using `trials.sff`, make sure you point to it in the system.def's [Files] section as `trialsbgdef = trials.sff`.

 The universal trials mode supports **vertical** trials readouts, and **horizontal** readouts as seen in KOF XIV, among other games.
-The sample `system.def` included in this file can be configured to support either layouts, but as shown, it is configured to work exclusively with default assets (only uses fonts and stock glyphs, for instance).
+The sample `system.def` included in this file can be configured to support either or both layouts, but shared in this readme, it should work "out of the box" with the `mugen1` screenpack found [here](https://github.com/ikemen-engine/Ikemen_GO-Elecbyte-Screenpack).
 Below you'll find a brief summary of screenpack features supported by trials mode.
 For more detail, please consult the example `system.def` templates provided in this file for both vertical and horizontal layouts.

 You can make the trials mode look as fancy or as basic as you want.
 The `system.def` trials mode example included in this readme only leverage "stock" Ikemen fonts and sprites in the most minimal way possible.